baumannzone/entucasa/src/README.md

 After being able to share our **Spanish** cuisine for over a year with the Whistler community, we have decided to make the leap forward and bring another piece of our culinary culture with a new Mediterranean-inspired menu.

-This is where Entucasa Express begins — a delicious menu with affordable prices.
+This is where Entucasa Express begins — a delicious delivery menu with affordable prices.
 Made with the Whistler community in mind.
 We'd love for you to join us on this new journey.

 [En Tu Casa Express](/delivery-menu/)